codelibs/fess-docs/en/index.rst

 -  Support a web page for BASIC/DIGEST/NTLM/FORM authentication

--  Contain elasticsearch as a search engine (unlimited scalability)
+-  Use Elasticsearch or OpenSearch as a search engine (unlimited scalability)

 -  Provide UI as a responsive web design (support any device)